itz-sayak/LHM_animal_exp/PIPELINE.md

 # PIPELINE

-Goal: From one animal image → predict a clean 3D mesh + keypoints and handy features for analysis.
+Goal: From one animal image → predict a clean 3D mesh + keypoints and features

 ## Big Picture (Input → Output)